nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Archives a task in your task manager.<br>
 Format: `done INDEX`
 > Marks a task as `done` as sends it to the archive for future viewing.
+> `INDEX` refers to the task number in the current displayed list.

 Examples:
 * `done 1`